 Simple English definitions for legal terms

-Read a random definition: prenuptial will
+Read a random definition: jury instructions

 A grantor-retained income trust (GRIT) is a type of trust that someone creates to reduce taxes on their estate.
 The person who creates the trust (the grantor) puts assets into the trust for a certain amount of time and pays taxes on them at the beginning.
 During that time, the grantor receives payments from the trust based on the income it generates.
 When the trust ends, the assets are passed on to the beneficiaries without any estate or gift taxes.
 However, the trust cannot benefit close relatives like spouses or children, and it must be irrevocable to get the tax benefits.
 GRITs used to be popular, but now people tend to use other types of trusts instead.